 If you want to be mentally fit in middle age, make sure you are physically fit when young.

-A study of almost 3,000 Americans has found that those who had the most endurance at the age of 25 performed best in a suite of cognitive tests 20 years later.
+A study of almost 3,000 people has found that those who had the most endurance at the age of 25 performed best in a suite of cognitive tests 20 years later.

 Participants were asked to stay on a treadmill as long as possible, while the speed and incline slowly increased.
 The first time round, they averaged ten minutes.
 In middle age that had dropped to just over seven.